ietf-rats-wg/eat/draft-ietf-rats-eat.md

 "BUNDLE":
 : The second array item MUST be a JSON-encoded Detached EAT Bundle as defined in this document.

 As noted elsewhere, additional EAT types may be defined by a standards action.
-New type specifications MUST address the integration of the new type into the Nested-Token claim option for submodules.
+New type specifications MUST address the integration of the new type into the Nested-Token claim type for submodules.

 #### Submodule Claims-Set

-The Claims-Set option provides a means of representing claims from a submodule that does not have its own attesting environment, i.e., it has no keys distinct from the attester producing the surrounding token.
+The Claims-Set type provides a means of representing claims from a submodule that does not have its own attesting environment, i.e., it has no keys distinct from the attester producing the surrounding token.
 Claims are represented as a Claims-Set.
 Submodule claims represented in this way are secured by the same mechanism as the enclosing token (e.g., it is signed by the same attestation key).